hosuaa/tech258_python/scripting/README.md

 ## Scripts a DevOps engineer may create/use

-1. A script to deploy a program to a target environment
+1. A script to deploy a program to a target environment.
-2. A script to find the cause of a program crashing by analyzing log files
+2. A script to find the cause of a program crashing by analyzing log files.
-3. A script to search a directory for specific file contents
+3. A script to search a directory for specific file contents.
-4.
+4. A script to read from or write to JSON files.
+5. A script to make backups of projects.
+6. A script to scrape websites for information.
+7. A script to check SSL certificates are valid.